emipa606/RationalRomance/README.md

 (1) Adds Orientations.
 All pawns will now have a trait indicating their sexual orientation, either asexual, bisexual, gay or straight.
 (Don't worry; the mod doesn't "waste" a trait slot on this, as orientation traits are assigned only *after* regular trait assignment is complete.)

 *By default, pawns have a 50% chance to be bisexual, a 20% chance to be gay, a 20% chance to be straight, and a 10% chance to be asexual.
 I set the percentages this way because biological, sociological and historical evidence strongly suggest that, in the absence of cultural imperatives to the contrary, bisexuality is actually the "default" status for most humans.
-However, the percentages are all configurable in the mod's "options" menu, so you can set things up however you prefer for your own games.
+However, the percentages are all configurable in the mod's "options" menu, so you can set things up however you prefer for your own games.*

-(And yes, I'm aware that I'm using certain terms rather loosely.
-"Bisexual" isn't the only or even necessarily the best term to describe someone whose romantic interests are not governed by gender or gender presentation, but it's a convenient and widely familiar term that fits the mod's needs.
-Similarly, while I know that not all asexual individuals are aromantic, the game draws no distinction between romantic and sexual relationships, and so the use of the term "asexual," though not strictly accurate, is convenient.
-On a related note, sadly, there's really nothing I can do to correct the fact that the game forces pawns to conform to the idea of a gender binary.)*

 (2) Adds New Traits.
 The mod adds two new traits, "Faithful" and "Philanderer," which influence how likely a pawn is to cheat.